spookyUnknownUser/space_to_underscore/README.md

-# Recursively replace spaces with underscores in file and directory names
+# Recursively replace underscores with spaces in file and directory names

-A safe solution to recursively replace spaces with underscores in file and directory names starting from the current directory.
+A safe solution to recursively replace underscores with spaces in file and directory names starting from the current directory.

 ## Example
 ```
 tree
 .
-|-- a dir
+|-- a_dir
-|   `-- file with spaces.txt
+|   `-- file_with_underscores.txt
-`-- b dir
+`-- b_dir
-    |-- another file with spaces.txt
+    |-- another_file_with_underscores.txt
-    `-- yet another file with spaces.pdf
+    `-- yet_another_file_with_underscores.pdf
 ```

 becomes:
 ```
 tree
 .
-|-- a_dir
+|-- a dir
-|   `-- file_with_spaces.txt
+|   `-- file with underscores.txt
-`-- b_dir
+`-- b dir
-    |-- another_file_with_spaces.txt
+    |-- another file with underscores.txt
-    `-- yet_another_file_with_spaces.pdf
+    `-- yet another file with underscores.pdf
 ```

 ## Usage

 Give execute permissions:
 ```
-chmod +x space_to_underscore.sh
+chmod +x underscoreToSpace.sh
 ```

 Go to needed directory: